nitishsaDire/objectDetection_ssd/README.md

 # Results
-I have tried training on PASCAL VOC 2007 trainval dataset, without augmentations, and it resulted in overfitting on the training dataset.
-I will be training it on combined PASCAL VOC 2007 trainval + PASCAL VOC 2012 trainval, and will also add augmentations.
-The new model and its results will be available soon.
+I have trained on PASCAL VOC 2007 + 2012 trainval dataset,

-Some of the functions are adapted from this wonderful repo https://github.com/sgrvinod/a-PyTorch-Tutorial-to-Object-Detection
+Loss function is plotted below: